Siri Shortcuts MCP server

 Core Tools

-The server provides three basic tools:
+The server provides three main tools:

-• Lists all available Siri shortcuts on your system
+Lists all available Siri shortcuts on your system:

 {